So, you’re curious about QuiteLike.

 Portion Sizes

-We did have way too much food with the Red Curry & Coconut Fish Parcels because QuiteLike had sent around 500g more sweet potato than was listed in the recipe!
+We also experienced this with the Red Curry & Coconut Fish Parcels because QuiteLike had sent around 500g more sweet potato than was listed in the recipe!
 Fortunately I noticed this before cooking so we saved them to eat another day.

 What isn’t included?